Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

-Since $w_t \stackrel{iid}{\sim} U[0,1]$ and $\phi^i$ is decreasing geometrically in $i$, the variance of the sum $\sum_{i = 0}^{n} \phi^i \varphi^{-1}(w_{t-i})$ is bounded and it converges almost surely \citep{billingsley1995probability}.
-The limiting random variable is distributed as $N(0, \frac{1}{1 - \phi^2})$.
-By the continuous mapping theorem and the continuity of $\varphi$ as well as the continuity of the multiplication with $(1-\phi^2)^{\frac{1}{2}}$ it follows that $A_{t,n}$ also converges almost surely.
-Since $(1- \phi^2)^{\frac{1}{2}} \sum_{i = 0}^{n} \phi^i \varphi^{-1}(w_{t-i}) \sim N(0,1)$, the limiting random variable is standard uniformly distributed. \end{proof} Notice that the same result holds when instead of an $iid$ sequence $w_t$, a dependent, but stationary, sequence is plugged in.
+does converge almost surely as $n \rightarrow \infty$ and $\lim_{n \rightarrow \infty} A_{t,n} = U_t, \ U_t \sim U(0,1)$ almost surely. \end{prop} \begin{proof} See~\ref{App:Subsection:Proof:Convergence_MAGMAR(1,0)} \end{proof} Notice that the \SPP{almost sure convergence also} holds when instead of an $iid$ sequence $w_t$, a dependent, but stationary, sequence is plugged in.
 This is in line with Theorem 36.4 from \cite{billingsley1995probability}.
-Furthermore, from Lemma~\ref{LemmaMAGMAR(1,0)} it follows that the MAGMAR$(1,0)$-Copula time series is strictly stationary.
+Furthermore, from Lemma~\ref{Prop:Convergence_normal_MAGMAR(1,0)} it follows that the MAGMAR$(1,0)$-Copula time series is strictly stationary.
 We want to note, that the MAG($\infty$)-representation of the MAGMAR$(1,0)$-Copula time series is analogous to the MA($\infty$) representation in the classical linear ARMA model \citep[see][]{hamilton2020time} and is equivalent to the representation derived in \cite{mcneil2022time}.
 In principle the MA($\infty$) representation of the classical linear ARMA model can also be written as a infinite composition.
 However, there the composed functions are linear and, hence, also their composition is linear.
-We noted earlier that the $a.s.$ convergence in proposition~\ref{LemmaMAGMAR(1,0)} also holds if the innovation time series $\{w_t\}_{t \in \mathbb{Z}}$ is not $iid$ but merely stationary.
+We noted earlier that the $a.s.$ convergence in proposition~\ref{Prop:Convergence_normal_MAGMAR(1,0)} also holds if the innovation time series $\{w_t\}_{t \in \mathbb{Z}}$ is not $iid$ but merely stationary.
 In the next proposition we exploit this fact to show that the MAGMAR$(1,1)$-Copula time series with the AR-Copula being the normal copula is stationay. \begin{prop} Let $\{U_t\}_{t \in \mathbb{Z}}$ be a MAGMAR$(1,1)$-Copula time series where the AR-Copula is the normal copula, $C_{\phi} = C_{\phi}^{\text{normal}}$, with parameter $|\phi| < 1$.
-Then $\{U_t\}_{t \in \mathbb{Z}}$ is strictly stationary. \end{prop} \begin{proof} Similar to the reasoning in the proof of Lemma \ref{LemmaMAGMAR(1,0)}, the MAG$(\infty)$ representation of $\{U_t\}$ can be written as
+Then $\{U_t\}_{t \in \mathbb{Z}}$ is strictly stationary. \end{prop} \begin{proof} See~\ref{App:Subsection:Proofs:Stationarity_MAGMAR(1,1)_normal_AR} \end{proof}